mwarf/sonnet37-vibe-coding-coalbanks/README.md

 - Use descriptive commit messages following conventional commits format
 - Push changes to the GitHub repository for collaboration and deployment

+##### Large Media Files

+Large media files (videos, high-resolution images) are excluded from git tracking to keep the repository size manageable:

+- Video files (mp4, mov, etc.) are excluded via .gitignore
+- These files should be managed separately and deployed directly to the production environment
+- For local development, team members should obtain these files through alternative means (shared drive, CDN, etc.)
+- Consider using Cloudflare Stream or similar services for video hosting in production

 ### Development Workflow

 #### Component Development